 When you’re shopping buy the freshest you can find.
 They should have a luminous orange glow with no black spots on the head or tail and smell fresh like the sea with no trace of ammonia.

-If you can’t find fresh ones you could use frozen their quality has improved a lot in the last couple of years due to the fact their flash frozen an hour or two after they’ve been caught.
+If you can’t find fresh ones you could use frozen their quality has improved a lot in the last couple of years due to the fact they’re flash-frozen an hour or two after they’ve been caught.

 The fishing port of Dunmore east was just a couple of miles down the road and every afternoon we’d get a delivery of prawns so fresh that they were still alive and jumping around.